Thomas-Basham/trout-tracker-wa-backend/README.md

 Fed to Folium to render the map

-Chron Job set to scrape WDFW and update with new data every night at 2:00am
+Chron Job set to scrape WDFW and update with new data every morning at 5:00am

 ## Resources